CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 ### Statistics and Summary
 [Back to Top](#top)

 After starting the migration, you'll have the option to view progress and export a summary by selecting Start and then selecting View Progress.
-Select More Statistics to see a complete summary by item type for your current batch.
+Select **More Statistics** to see a complete summary by item type for your current batch.

 To export a report of the migration for record keeping select Projects in the left navigation.
-Select Item Progress and then select the orange User progress link.
-By selection the top and right most orange button a file of item success by user can be downloaded.
+Select **Item Progress** and then select the orange User progress link.
+By selecting the top and right most orange button a file of item success by user can be downloaded.

 ---